HRGiri/facial-recognition/README.md

 # facial-recognition
-A facial recognition software in Python 3
+A facial recognition software using Machine Learning in Python 3 It requires the following packages:
+Numpy
+Scikit Learn
+OpenCV